Mika Zibanejad

 Mika Zibanejad (born 18 April 1993) is a Swedish professional ice hockey player who is a centre and alternate captain for the New York Rangers of the National Hockey League (NHL) and the Swedish national team.
 Zibanejad was selected sixth overall in the 2011 NHL entry draft by the Ottawa Senators.
 He made the Senators lineup out of training camp to start the 2011–12 season, but was returned to Djurgårdens IF in Sweden after scoring one point in nine NHL games with Ottawa.
 On 18 July 2016, after five seasons within the Senators organization, Zibanejad was traded to the Rangers.

-Zibanejad has represented Sweden on the international stage, helping the junior team win the 2012 World Junior Ice Hockey Championships and the senior team win the 2018 IIHF World Championship.
+Zibanejad has represented Sweden on the international stage, helping the junior team win the 2012 World Junior Championships and the senior team win the 2018 World Championship.

 Club career

 Zibanejad played association football as a child before deciding to pursue hockey.
 He began playing hockey at the age of six in Hammarby IF, where he played a total of seven seasons before the club went bankrupt in 2008.

 Zibanejad with Djurgårdens IF in 2012.

 Zibanejad then moved to AIK IF's youth organisation for the following season, where he began playing junior hockey.
 He was acquired by Djurgårdens IF for the 2009–10 season to play in the organisation's J18-team and J20-team.
 Zibanejad made his Elitserien debut on 7 December 2010, against Luleå HF, and scored his first Elitserien goal on 15 January 2011, against Tuomas Tarkki of Modo Hockey.
 He was drafted in the sixth round of the 2010 KHL Junior Draft by Lokomotiv Yaroslavl, 129th overall.

 On 7 February 2011, Zibanejad signed a two-year contract extension with Djurgården.
 Zibanejad became a regular player in the senior roster after his debut, playing in 26 of the remaining 29 games.
 He scored five goals and nine points, which made him the third-most-successful junior player 18 years or younger in the organisation and playing with the senior team, behind Fredrik Bremberg and Jacob Josefson.